IIITBhopal/MetaData/README.md

 We all have our problems and are limited in a sense, thus we should be kind to our fellow developers in helping them out with their questions and queries about stuff you know better.

-In the interest of fostering an open research and collaborative environment, we members pledge to make participation in our projects and community a harassment-free experience for everyone.
+In the interest of fostering open research and collaborative environment, we members pledge to make participation in our projects and community a harassment-free experience for everyone.

 Knowledge and code sharing should and will be our utmost priority.

 And cool reception of any form of constructive criticism is advised.

-Any unobservance of the above principle can and will cause an expulsion from the Insitute's open source programs.
+Any unobservance of the above principles can and will cause expulsion from the Insitute's open-source programs.

 # Contribution Guide